dungeon-diagrams/dungeon-diagrams.github.io/README.md

 - The `PuzzleGrid` component calculates its size dynamically, and sets that size with an inline `<style>` element targeting its own descendents.

 - The `Puzzle` class uses mutable subclasses so that an IDE can detect that most editing methods are not available on the base class.
 Subclasses of `Puzzle` and `Brush` use a delegate pattern (overridden "should" and "did" methods) to control behavior of the superclass.
+Instead of a runtime immutable data structure for tile data, we use a `ReadonlyArray` type which is only cast to a mutable type in the `setTile()` method.

 - The `Tile` class is a self-contained export.
 All subclasses and utility methods are static properties of the base class.

 - Default values of `Tile` properties are set on prototypes.
 Instance properties can be set in the superclass constructor without being overwritten by instance initializers.

+> ES Class initialization order
+>
+> - superclass property initializers
+> - superclass static initialization block (this can go first if bypassing property type checks)
+> - superclass constructor
+> - subclass property initializers (will override values set by superclass constructor)
+> - subclass static initialization block
+> - subclass constructor
+>
+> Object property accessing order
+>
+> - instance property
+> - prototype property
+> - superclass prototype property
+>
+> So, to allow instances to have their own values of a property, while still falling back to class and superclass defaults, the default should be set on the prototype in each class static initialization block.

 ### Development